-Students should pursue course work during their careers at USC in a timely manner.
-During their course work they should be thinking about areas of concentration, research, and avenues of exploration that they might find fulfilling.
-In addition to their course work, students are encouraged - indeed urged - to be involved in research projects.
+In addition to their course work, students are encouraged to be involved in research projects.
 Such projects might be of their own design or those of faculty members in their graduate program.
 The seeds of a fine dissertation are often germinated during a student's first or second year of course work, laboratory work, or field placements.
 Course work should be mostly completed before proposing the dissertation.
-The student should also be proficient in statistics and necessary computer programming prior to proposing the dissertation.
+The student should also be proficient in statistics and relevant statistical software prior to proposing the dissertation.